THE IMPERATIVE TO TAKE CONTROL OF YOUR HEALTH

 The decline of health in America in the last three decades is in no way a conundrum or medical mystery.
 We’ve known the cause of the dramatic rise in chronic diseases for years.
 So, you ask, what is it?

-After years of ingesting a corporate sponsored, highly refined, sugar-laden, pro-inflammatory, immune suppressing, calorically rich, nutrient deficient, vacuum-sealed, irradiated, processed “food-like” product based diet, we eventually develop self-induced insulin resistance that leads to one of 8 sub-cellular, generally fatal, metabolic disorders.
+After years of ingesting a corporate sponsored, highly refined, sugar-laden, pro-inflammatory, pro-oxidative, immune suppressing, calorically rich, nutrient devoid, vacuum-sealed, irradiated, processed “food-like” product based diet, we eventually develop self-induced insulin resistance that leads to one of 8 sub-cellular, generally fatal, metabolic disorders.
+And yes, the exhaustible list of adjective was deliberate.
 It’s important to note, none of which respond to any known medications, and all of which positively respond to nutrition and change in diet.

 Despite popular belief, outside of acute care, (pain or trauma) there is no such thing as a pharmaceutical drug that cures any known disease.
 The pharmaceutical industry is a business model, that answers to investors on Wall Street with the burden of producing ROI for investors.
 Curing people doesn’t look good on quarterly reports.
 This precept is painfully outlined in the section below, WHERE DOES THE U.S. RANK IN HEALTHCARE?

-What we call medicine in the United States is a “Disease Management” Business Model, masking symptoms with pharmaceutical drugs that block natural systems of the body, minimizing the individuals symptoms but never addressing the root cause of disease.
-This creates a codependent relationship between the end user (patients) and the “medical” providers BIG PHARMA, to create a never ending revenue stream.
+What we call medicine in the United States is a “Disease Management” Business Model, managing/masking symptoms with pharmaceutical drugs that block natural systems of the body, minimizing the individuals symptoms but never addressing the root cause of any disease.
+The beauty of this business model is it creates a codependent relationship between the end user (patients) and the chemical companies/BIG PHARMA, to create a never ending revenue stream.
 This is why we refer to the pharmaceutical model as the “practice” of medicine.
 The long-term use and intake of pharmaceuticals is not medicine in any capacity.
 Medicine is anything that elevates the body’s capacity to heal itself.
 By definition, pharmaceuticals don’t meet that standard in any way.

 A few books I would really encourage my audience to read that can really expand on this subject are: